partha-21/Inventary-Management-System-/README.md

-# Inventory Management System
+# Inventory Management API

 ## Project Overview
-The Inventory Management System is a Java-based application developed to manage product inventory efficiently.
-It helps in tracking stock levels, managing product details, and maintaining accurate inventory records for small to medium-scale businesses.
+The Inventory Management API is a backend application developed using Core Java, JDBC, and MySQL to streamline inventory operations through efficient product and stock management.
+It supports real-time inventory tracking, storage, and updates using CRUD operations while ensuring reliable data persistence with a normalized relational database.
+The project demonstrates practical backend development concepts, including database integration, SQL optimization, and object-oriented programming.

 ## Features
-- Add new products to inventory
+- Manage product inventory with Create, Read, Update, and Delete (CRUD) operations
-- Update existing product details
+- Track and update stock levels efficiently
-- Delete products from inventory
+- Store and retrieve inventory data using MySQL
-- View all available products
+- Optimized SQL queries for improved data retrieval performance
-- Automatic stock management
+- Normalized relational database design with multiple entities
-- Simple and user-friendly interface
+- Secure and reliable database connectivity using JDBC

 ## Technologies Used
 - Java (Core Java)